jpastuszek/httpimagestore/README.md

 * `basename` - name of the file without it's extension determined from `path`
 * `direname` - name of the directory determined form `path`
 * `extension` - file extension determined from `path`
-* `mimeextension` - image extension based on mime type; mime type will be updated based on information from **HTTP Thumbnailer** for input image and output thumbnails - content determined
+* `mimeextension` - image extension based on mime type; mime type will be updated based on information from [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer) for input image and output thumbnails - content determined
 * `imagename` - name of the image that is being stored or sourced
-* URL matches - other variables can be matched from URL pattern, see API configuration
+* URL matches - other variables can be matched from URL pattern - see API configuration

 Example: